 Our milk and white chocolate products do contain dairy.

 We certify the majority of our bars as Halal, which means they do not contain alcohol of any form.
-We are delighted to announce that all our 35g impulse bars, 80g organic bars, 150g baking bars and most of our 90g sharing bars are Halal certified.
-However, please note the Dark Raspberry 90g and the Dark Ginger & Orange 90g bars and our Christmas and Easter ranges are not certified Halal.
+We are delighted to announce that all our 35g impulse bars, 80g organic bars, 150g baking bars and most of our 85g sharing bars are Halal certified.
+However, please note the Dark Chocolate with Raspberry and the Dark Chocolate with Ginger & Orange bars and our Christmas and Easter ranges are not certified Halal.

-Divine does not use any palm oil in its chocolate, and aims not to use any additional ingredients that contain palm oil.
+Divine does not use any palm oil in its chocolate and aims not to use any additional ingredients that contain palm oil.
 This is for a number of reasons.
 Rainforests are still being cut down to plant palm oil plantations and we do not want to subscribe to the impact this has on the environment and animal habitats.
-Divine is also conscious that palm oil is used as a cheap oil alternative in a large percentage of the processed foods we all eat today, and so we choose not to add to that high level of consumption which may have health implications.
-Lastly, as natural cocoa butter is crucial to the real flavour of chocolate we choose not to substitute it with a fat that adds nothing to the quality and fine taste of our product (which means we are buying as much cocoa as possible from the farmers of Kuapa Kokoo and thereby delivering more Premium to them).
+Divine is also conscious that palm oil is used as a cheap oil alternative in a large percentage of the processed foods we all eat today, and so we choose not to add to that high level of consumption.
+Lastly, as natural cocoa butter is crucial to the real flavor of chocolate we choose not to substitute it with a fat that adds nothing to the quality and fine taste of our product (which means we are buying as much cocoa as possible from the farmers of Kuapa Kokoo and thereby delivering more Premium to them).

 As a responsible company Divine is conscious of its environmental impact, and we are committed to doing our best to continuously make improvements to reduce it.

 We use limited airfreight in our supply chain, and keep up to date with best practice regarding all the materials we use.